astronomer/astronomer-cosmos/docs/configuration/hosting-docs.rst

 Host from Local Storage
 ~~~~~~~~~~~~~~~~~~~~~~~

 By default, Cosmos will not generate docs on the fly.
 Local storage only works if you are pre-compiling your dbt project before deployment.
-(For example, you are setting the

 If your Airflow deployment process involves running ``dbt compile``, you will also want to add ``dbt docs generate`` to your deployment process as well to generate all the artifacts necessary to run the dbt docs from local storage.